richardreiter/melo-merch/README.md

 - As a Shopper I can update the amount of items in my cart so that I can make adjustments before checking out.
   - On the cart page, users are able to update quantity or delete any products which are currently in their cart.

-- As a Shopper I can put my card details with ease so that I can quickly checkout.
+- As a Shopper I can input my card details with ease so that I can quickly checkout.
-  - On the checkout page, users are prompted wich a form where they fill out their personal and delivery details, and the card number (all through HTTPS) and Stripe handles the payment securely.
+  - On the checkout page, users are prompted with a form where they fill out their personal and delivery details, and the card number (all through HTTPS) and Stripe handles the payment securely.

 - As a Shopper I can safely input my details so that my details are secure.
   - The website uses Hypertext Transfer Protocol Secure and also Stripe payments infrastructure to handle the payment.